Wide Push-up

 Variations:

-• Starting Position: Begin in a plank position with hands placed wider than shoulder-width apart, fingers pointing forward or slightly outward.
+• Starting Position: Begin in a high plank position with your hands wider than shoulder-width apart.
+Maintain scapular depression and core engagement.

 Breathing Technique: